Equifax profit falls as hacking costs take toll

 (Reuters) - Equifax Inc (EFX.N) on Thursday reported lower quarterly profit, and quarterly revenue missed estimates, as the credit bureau warned that its massive data breach had prompted some customers to hold back business.

-The hack, which compromised sensitive data of some 145.5 million people, has harmed the company’s reputation and prompted investigations in every U.S. state, a federal criminal probe and scores of lawsuits.
-Equifax said it was not possible to estimate how much it would cost the company to respond to those probes and investigations.
+The breach, which compromised sensitive data of 145.5 million people, has harmed the company’s reputation and prompted investigations in every U.S. state, a federal criminal probe and hundreds of lawsuits.
+Equifax said it was not possible to estimate how much it would cost the company to respond to the probes and litigation.

-The Atlanta-based company said it recorded $87.5 million in expenses related to the hack during the quarter, including legal fees, investigation of the breach, and credit monitoring for U.S. consumers whose data was exposed in the breach.
+The Atlanta-based company said it recorded $87.5 million in expenses related to the hack during the quarter, including legal fees, investigation of the breach, and free credit monitoring for U.S. consumers whose data was exposed in the breach.

 Equifax estimated a range of additional costs between $56 million and $110 million to continue providing the free services.